duinoWitchery/hd44780/examples/hd44780examples/README.md

 hd44780examples
 ===============

-The examples included in this directory should work with any LiquidCrystal API compatible lcd library.
+The examples included in this directory contain example sketches that are used like templates for the i/o class examples.
-All the examples have the ability to be included by another "wrapper sketch" which can be used to define the LCD object and LCD geometry.
+The examples allow using a "wrapper sketch" to define the lcd object and lcd geometry which then includes the hd44780 example sketch as an alternative to having to edit the actual sketch.
+While these sketches can be modified to work standalone with any LiquidCrystal API compatible library, their primary purpose, as shipped in the hd44780 library package, is to act as a template sketch for the i/o class wrapper sketches.

 #### The following examples are included: